• Recipes

 • ¼ cup unsweetened coconut flakes, like this kind

-• 3 tbsp raw sunflower seeds, like this kind
+• 3 tablespoon raw sunflower seeds, like this kind

 • 2 tbsp sesame seeds